jwanza/Deep_FPTM/docs/tm_transformer_usage.md

 - Control KD strength with `--distill-teacher-weight` and temperature with `--distill-teacher-temp`.
 - Combine with EMA self-distillation (`--transformer-self-distill-weight/temp`) and clause-aware head specialisation (`--transformer-clause-specialize`).
 - Diagnostic JSON now records `teacher_kd_loss` (per epoch) and final clause usage, making it easy to compare student-only vs teacher-guided runs.
+- Pass `--distill-teacher-trainable` (optionally with `--distill-teacher-lr`) to fine-tune the teacher backbone alongside the student; the runner logs `teacher_ce_loss` and `teacher_acc` each epoch.
+- Use `--test-holdout-fraction` to reserve part of the evaluation set as a blind holdout while still tracking student/teacher accuracy during training.

 ### 9.1 Step-by-step: ViT Teacher → TM-ViT Student (MNIST demo)
 1. Activate the project environment and expose the package path: